 It seems like most merchants that sell on Amazon in Europe have a love-hate relationship with the US marketplace giant.
 On the one hand, selling on Amazon gives them lots of revenues (which has led to a boost in Amazon seller acquisition companies in Europe), but on the other hand, it’s not easy having a good relationship with the ecommerce platform.

-78% see a difficult to no partnership
+78% Amazon Sellers see a difficult to no partnership

 One of the main findings, across all topics, is that merchants are extremely dissatisfied with the support of Amazon: 78 percent see a difficult to no partnership.
 But at the same time, these merchants generate, on average, half of their turnover through Amazon.
 “This clearly shows the merchants’ dependence on business on Amazon”, the ecommerce association writes.

 “The merchants, with their average of 11 employees, have geared their operational planning towards selling the goods via Amazon”, Oliver Prothmann, President of the Bundesverband Onlinehandel, comments.
-“If Amazon now prevents sales by deleting articles, wrong price error blocking, sales restriction, withholding money up to account blocking, it must at least be possible to find out a clear reason from Amazon and to find a solution with an employee at Amazon.”
+“If Amazon now prevents sales by deleting listings, wrong price error blocking, sales restriction, withholding money up to account blocking, it must at least be possible to find out a clear reason from Amazon and to find a solution with an employee at Amazon.”

 And there are enough difficulties while selling via Amazon, the survey shows.
 For example, in order to get the so-called Buy Box, merchants state that the sales price must be 22.3 percent cheaper than the comparable offer from the Amazon merchant.
 And 44 percent of merchants said they are prevented from selling a branded product, while 78 percent of merchants claim Amazon puts this restriction on sales.

-80% experienced item deletions on Amazon
+80% experienced listing deletions on Amazon

-And eight in ten merchants have already had experience with item deletions on Amazon.
+And eight in ten merchants have already had experience with listing deletions on Amazon.
 “And almost always, when it comes to accusations of selling testers, samples, used items instead of new or even fake products, this accusation was unjustified.

 ‘Amazon thinks it can dictate the sales price’